Simone Weil: Encounters with mysticism

+Weil describes a spiritual impurity, a lack of the "spirit of truth" in the modern church and in modern science.
+In response, she calls for a total and unconditional giving of oneself to God.
+Weil emphasizes the importance of attention as a means of opening the mind to eternal wisdom.
+She rejects a pragmatic approach to faith, likening it to a pharmaceutical advertisement, only valuable for what it promises to deliver.
+True faith, she insists, must be total and it must matter so much that losing it would equate to losing the will to live.
+Early Christianity might have nourished this approach, but its transformation under Roman influence led to the rejection of divine providence, except in highly personal forms.
+According to Weil, only mystics preserved this deeper understanding, though they were often condemned.

 Weil did not limit her curiosity to Christianity.
 She was interested in other religious traditions—especially the Greek and Egyptian mysteries; Hinduism (especially the Upanishads and the Bhagavad Gita); and Mahayana Buddhism.
 She believed that all these and other traditions contained elements of genuine revelation, writing:

 Greece, Egypt, ancient India, the beauty of the world, the pure and authentic reflection of this beauty in art and science...these things have done as much as the visibly Christian ones to deliver me into Christ's hands as his captive.
 I think I might even say more.

-Nevertheless, Weil was opposed to religious syncretism, claiming that it effaced the particularity of the individual traditions:

-Each religion is alone true, that is to say, that at the moment we are thinking of it we must bring as much attention to bear on it as if there were nothing else ...
-A "synthesis" of religion implies a lower quality of attention.
+Nevertheless, Weil was opposed to religious syncretism, claiming that it effaced the particularity of the individual traditions:Each religion is alone true, that is to say, that at the moment we are thinking of it we must bring as much attention to bear on it as if there were nothing else ...
+A "synthesis" of religion implies a lower quality of attention.Weil accepts the truth of Christ's miracles but asserts that the miracles of Tibetan and Hindu traditions are also real.
+She sees authentic Christian inspiration as preserved in mysticism, and she criticizes a conception of God as a master to be worshipped in the manner of slaves or pagans honoring an emperor, calling this idolatrous.
+Instead, she defines divine providence as the organizing principle of the cosmos.